Dualeco/airbus-ship-challenge/README.md

 Hi!
 My name is Pavlo and this is my solution for the ship semantic segmentation problem.

+Before launching this code, you should download the dataset from https://www.kaggle.com/competitions/airbus-ship-detection/data and unzip it into this directory.
+The corresponding code can be found in the notebook

 ## Code
 This repo contains the following files:
 - `requirements.txt`
 - `airbus-ships.ipynb` - EDA, data manipulations, and training results are here.
+- `train.py` - trains the model on the dataset that was loaded in advance as described above.
+You can either use the notebook or this file.
 - `model.py ` - resources for model building and training.
 It is used in `airbus-ships.ipynb` to train the model.
 - `inference.py` - here is where the model is tested.
 It alsocontains a function that can encode a solution DataFrame.
 There weren't strict requirements on this file, so to show some results, I predict some values on the validation set and calculate `IoU` and `Dice Loss` on the results. `N` value can be tweaked to control the sample quantity.
 - `image_utils.py` - functions to random crop and augment images.
 They are probably suboptimal, but in the small timeframe of the work, some things were easier to write.